video-prediction/video_prediction/README.md

 ```
 The `dataset_name` should be one of the following: `bair_action_free`, `kth`, or `bair`.
 The `model_name` should be one of the available pre-trained models:
-- `ours_savp`: our complete model, trained with variational and adversarial losses.
-Also referred to as `ours_vae_gan`.
+- `ours_savp`: our complete model, trained with variational, adversarial, and perceptual losses.

 The following are ablations of our model:
-- `ours_gan`: trained with L1 and adversarial loss, with latent variables sampled from the prior at training time.
+- `ours_gan`: trained with L1, adversarial, and perceptual loss, with latent variables sampled from the prior at training time.
 - `ours_vae`: trained with L1 and KL loss.
-- `ours_deterministic`: trained with L1 loss, with no stochastic latent variables.

 See [`pretrained_models/download_model.sh`](pretrained_models/download_model.sh) for a complete list of available pre-trained models.